R2Northstar/NorthstarWiki/README.md

 The `docs/` directory contains the content synchronised to the [GitBook Wiki page](https://r2northstar.gitbook.io/).

 Use this repo to perform pull requests and open issues to request changes to the wiki content.

+## Building locally

+Unfortunately, [GitBook](https://www.gitbook.com/) does not offer a way to work and preview edited content locally.

+However, under the hood GitBook just uses [Markdown](https://www.markdownguide.org/) files that can be edited using any text editor.
+They can also be previewed to some degree on GitHub directly.

+When working locally, [`mdBook`](https://www.markdownguide.org/) can be used to render previews by simply running `mdbook serve`.
+Note that GitBook has a custom extended markdown syntax that is not supported by mdBook but using mdBook results in a rendered version that is good enough to verify the correctness of most changes.